xiesh527/BAYSIAN_MATTING/README.md

 4. The compositing algorithm merges the alpha matte and background to create the final image.
 ---
 ## Unit test
-1. A `dim_Testing` test to validate the dimensions of the input image, trimap, alpha matte and composite image.
+1. A `dim_Testing` test that checks the dimensions of the input image, trimap, alpha matte, and composite image for validation purposes.
-2. A `value_Testing` test to test the maximum and minimum value of the trimap
+2. A `value_Testing` test that verifies the maximum and minimum values of the trimap.
-3. A `test_window` test to validate whether the get window function is working clearly or not.
+3. A `test_window` test that ensures the clear functionality of the get window function.
-4. A `test_Orchard_Bouman` test to validate the weight mean and covariances of the Orchard Boumann clustering algorithm.
+4. A `test_Orchard_Bouman` test that validates the weight mean and covariances of the Orchard Boumann clustering algorithm.

 ## End-to-end testing
 1. The laplacian alpha matte is generated using built in laplacian function with thresholding the pixels.